Yash08official/Javascript-Part-1-Basic/3_Functions_and_Arrays/1_JavaScript_Functions_and_arrays/readme.md

 In this,

-we are declare the variable "z" golbally then we invoke x() and invoke y() function then I am printing the value of "z"
+we are declare the variable "z" globally then we invoke x() and invoke y() function then I am printing the value of "z"

 after that
-we have function "X" and in this we declare the varaible z and print the value of z then next we have function "Y" and in this we declare the variable z and print the value z
+we have function "X" and in this we declare the variable z and print the value of z then next we have function "Y" and in this we declare the variable z and print the value z